Władysław II Jagiełło: Lithuania

 In the north-west, Lithuania faced constant armed incursions from the Teutonic Knights—founded after 1226 to fight and convert the pagan Baltic tribes of Prussians, Yotvingians and Lithuanians.
 In 1380, Jogaila concluded the secret Treaty of Dovydiškės, directed against Kęstutis.
 When Kęstutis discovered the plan, the Lithuanian Civil War began.
 He seized Vilnius, overthrew Jogaila, and pronounced himself grand duke in his place.
 In 1382, Jogaila raised an army from his father's vassals and confronted Kęstutis near Trakai.
 Kęstutis and his son Vytautas entered Jogaila's encampment for negotiations but were tricked and imprisoned in the Kreva Castle, where Kęstutis was found dead, probably murdered, a week later.
 Vytautas escaped to the Teutonic fortress of Marienburg and was baptised there under the name Wigand.

 Jogaila formulated the Treaty of Dubysa, which rewarded the Knights for their aid in defeating Kęstutis and Vytautas by promising Christianisation and granting them Samogitia west of the Dubysa river.
 However, when Jogaila failed to ratify the treaty, the Knights invaded Lithuania in the summer of 1383.
 In 1384, Jogaila reconciled with Vytautas promising to return his patrimony in Trakai.
 Vytautas then turned against the Knights, attacking and looting several Prussian castles.

-It is known that Jogaila, being ethnic Lithuanian by the man's line, himself knew and spoke in the Lithuanian language with Vytautas, his cousin from the Gediminids dynasty.
+It is known that Jogaila, being ethnic Lithuanian in the male line, himself knew and spoke in the Lithuanian language with Vytautas, his cousin from the Gediminids dynasty.
 Also, during the Christianization of Samogitia, none of the clergy, who came to Samogitia with Jogaila, were able to communicate with the natives, therefore Jogaila himself taught the Samogitians about the Catholicism, thus he was able to communicate in the Samogitian dialect of the Lithuanian language.
 According to the Teutonic Order's testimonial, he could not read nor write, and had to listen to others reading for him.